Guidelines was founded to fulfill a simple mission:

 that the professional societies will not, or cannot

-services.
-But we can and do so year after year.
+charged for architectural services.
+We can and do so

 companies tend to ignore the leading problems of